The Real Housewives of Orange County: Seasons 1–8

-Seasons 9–12
+Seasons 9–16

 The ninth season premiered on April 14, 2014, and introduced Shannon Storms Beador and Lizzie Rovsek as the new housewives.
-While Danielle Gregorio joined as friend of the housewives.
+While Danielle Gregorio joined as friend of the housewives via Rovsek.
 The tenth season which premiered on June 8, 2015, saw Rovsek return as a friend of the housewives, and Meghan King joining the cast.
 Curtin, Keough and Knickerbocker made guest appearances in the season.

 The eleventh season premiered on June 20, 2016.
 It featured Kelly Leventhal (then Dodd) joining the cast and Keough making a guest appearance.
 Dubrow exited the series after the season.
 McLaughlin returned for the show's twelfth season which premiered on July 10, 2017.
 Peggy Sulahian joined as the latest housewife, while Keough, Rossi and Rovsek made guest appearances.
 After the season concluded, King Edmonds, McLaughlin and Sulahian left the show.

-Seasons 13–16

 Gina Kirschenheiter and Emily Simpson joined the cast for the thirteenth season, which premiered on July 16, 2018.
 The fourteenth season premiered on August 6, 2019.
 Braunwyn Windham-Burke joined as a cast member, while Gunvalson was demoted to a "friend of the housewives" status.
 King and Bellino both appeared in a guest capacity.
 Gunvalson and Judge both left the series in January 2020.
 Filming for the show was paused between March and July 2020 due to the COVID-19 pandemic in the United States.

 The fifteenth season premiered on October 14, 2020, with Elizabeth Lyn Vargas joining the cast.
 Keough served as a narrator in the opening of the season premiere.
 Rovsek appeared as a guest in the fifth episode.
 The season served as the final season for Dodd, Windham-Burke and Vargas.

 The sixteenth season premiered on December 1, 2021, with Beador, Kirschenheiter and Simpson returning, along with former housewife Dubrow, and new housewives Jen Armstrong and Noella Bergener joining the main cast.
 Nicole James appeared as a friend of the housewives, departing halfway through the season.
 Keough and Rovsek also had guest appearances during the season.
 The reunion was taped on March 10, 2022.